MicrosoftDocs/xamarin-docs/docs/get-started/quickstarts/styling.md

     This code defines a [`Thickness`](xref:Xamarin.Forms.Thickness) value, a series of [`Color`](xref:Xamarin.Forms.Color) values, and implicit styles for the [`ContentPage`](xref:Xamarin.Forms.ContentPage) and [`Button`](xref:Xamarin.Forms.Button) types.
 Note that these styles, which are in the application-level [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary), can be consumed throughout the application.
 For more information about XAML styling, see [Styling](deepdive.md#styling) in the [Xamarin.Forms Quickstart Deep Dive](deepdive.md).

     After making the changes to **App.xaml**, XAML Hot Reload will update the UI of the running app, with no need to rebuild the application.
 Specifically, the background color each page will change.
-By default Hot Reload applies changes immediately after stopping typing, though there's a [preference setting](~/xamarin-forms/xaml/hot-reload.md) to wait until file save to apply changes if you prefer.
+By default Hot Reload applies changes immediately after stopping typing.
+However, there's a [preference setting](~/xamarin-forms/xaml/hot-reload.md) that can be changed, if you prefer, to wait until file save to apply changes.

 4. In **Solution Explorer**, in the **Notes** project, open **AppShell.xaml**.
 Then replace the existing code with the following code: